cyberark/ark-sdk-python/docs/sdk/async_requests.md

     """
 ```

-A user can then use the returned request, to poll or check whether a request is finished or not

-Each of the existing services that have async requests, already have their respective requests implemented
+You can call these methods for polling the service to check the request's status.

-The requests which are async, receive an ArkPollableModel type of request model, which also has information to whether to poll the request or not, and for how long to wait until timeout
+Async requests also inherits the ArkPollableModel type, which contains information about whether or not to poll the request and how long to wait until the request times out.
+Additionally, when the request's authenticator can be refreshed, it is refreshed during the polling cycle.

-Another feature of the pollable model, is if the authentication is refreshable, will also refresh it automatically during the polling operations if allowed and possible

-## Predefined Pollers
+## Predefined pollers

-There are pre defined pollers that can already be used, and are located in [ark_pollers.py](https://github.com/cyberark/ark-sdk-python/blob/master/ark_sdk_python/common/ark_pollers.py){:target="_blank" rel="noopener"}
+These predefined pollers can be used (see [ark_pollers.py](https://github.com/cyberark/ark-sdk-python/blob/master/ark_sdk_python/common/ark_pollers.py){:target="_blank" rel="noopener"}):

-Existing pollers are:

-- default_poller - Default console logger polling
+- default_poller (default console logger polling)
 - line_spinner_poller
 - pixel_spinner_poller
 - moon_spinner_poller